RadioNoiseE/fairplay/README.md

 a platform binary, but mapped file is not").
 Thus I adapted this tool to run as a MobileSubstrate/ElleKit injected dynamic library.

-To compile, adjust the makefile so the SDK version matches your target device.
-After obtaining the resulting `fairplay.dylib`, transfer it to your jailbroken device, and install it with `fairplay.plist`.
+To compile, adjust the makefile so the SDK version and architecture matches your target device.
+After obtaining the resulting `fairplay.dylib`, ad-hoc sign it, then copy it to your jailbroken device, and install it with the accompanying `fairplay.plist`.

 Due to sandbox restrictions, files are written to `tmp/` in the app container root.
 Dumped images have a `.d` suffix and log is written to